Understanding The 80/20 Rule In Project Management

 The 80/20 rule, or the Pareto Principle, states that roughly 80% of the effects come from 20% of the causes.

-In other words, a small portion of inputs or efforts often leads to a majority of the results or outcomes.
+In other words, a small portion of inputs or efforts often leads to most of the results or outcomes.

 This principle was named after Italian economist Vilfredo Pareto, who observed that 80% of the land in Italy was owned by 20% of the population.